Autopsy (band): Reunion

 After several years of speculation regarding an Autopsy reunion, and denial of the possibility, the band members briefly reunited in September 2008 to record two new tracks for the special edition of their 1989 debut Severed Survival.
-They later reconvened to the Maryland Deathfest in 2009.
+They later reconvened to play the Maryland Deathfest in 2010.
 After Abscess broke up in June 2010, Autopsy immediately announced that they had permanently reunited.
 They released The Tomb Within EP in September 2010, Macabre Eternal in 2011, Born Undead DVD in 2012, The Headless Ritual in 2013 and Tourniquets, Hacksaws and Graves in 2014.
 Autopsy released the EP Skullgrinder on November 27, 2015.
 They released the EP Puncturing the Grotesque on December 15, 2017.

 In December 2021, the band announced they were working on a new album, which was tentatively due for release in 2022.
 On July 27, 2022, the band revealed their new album, Morbidity Triumphant, would be released on September 30.
-On August 31, 2023, the band announced their ninth studio album, Ashes, Organs, Blood and Crypts, would be released on October 27.
+On August 31, 2023, Autopsy announced their ninth studio album, Ashes, Organs, Blood and Crypts, would be released on October 27.
+The band is expected to release their next album in 2027.